 If you become delinquent on your car loan, you risk losing your vehicle entirely.
 When you purchased your vehicle and applied for a loan, you signed a legally binding contract stating you’d make on-time payments.
 Fall behind, and the creditor can take the car back and sell it at auction to recoup the cost of the vehicle.

-Each state has its own laws about car repossession, but in general, the creditor can come to your home, workplace, or other location to take your car.
-They do not have to notify you; you might not find out that your car was repossessed until you come out one morning to find your car missing.
+Each state has its own laws about car repossession, but typically, the creditor can come to your home, workplace or other location to take your car.
+They do not have to notify you; you might not find out that your car was repossessed until you walk out to the driveway or parking lot to find your car missing.